CiscoDevNet/cloud-cml/documentation/AWS.md

 The software and reference platform definition and images must be uploaded to the S3 bucket to be used by the provisioning script.
 This includes:

-- the Debian package with the CML2 software
+- the CML software package as downloaded from CCO (the "update package", not the OVA)
 - the reference platform node definitions, image definitions and disk images of the reference platforms which should be available on the CML cloud instance

 The reference platform files are taken from the reference platform ISO and can be copied using the provided `upload-images-to-aws.sh` script or using the AWS CLI script or the Web UI directly into the bucket resulting in a folder hierarchy that looks similar to this: